harwoodjp/python-lambda-rest-hello-world/README.md

 	* Navigate to `terraform/` in the project root
 	* `cd` to a function folder and run `terraform init`
 	* Review `terraform plan`, then `terraform apply`
-	* The ECR repository we've created is empty, so you'll see `InvalidParameterValueException: [...]
+	* On first `apply`, the ECR repository is empty, so you'll see `InvalidParameterValueException: [...]
 Provide a valid source image`:
 	* Push an image to your new ECR repo and run `terraform apply` again
-	* All components should be created in your AWS environment now
+	* All components should be present in your AWS environment now
 * Or manually initialize components in AWS Console by doing the following:
 	* Create ECR repository for your function
 	* Push application image to your new ECR repository
 	* Create Lambda function with "Container image" option
 		* "Browse images", then select the image you just pushed
-		* `arm64` architecture if you built the image on an M1 Mac
+		* `arm64` architecture if you built the image on a silicon Mac
 	* Create API Gateway REST API
 		* Create resource
 		* Configure as proxy resource